• Great local honey, from an environmentally conscientious apiculturist.

 • What is Honeycomb?

 A honeycomb is a structure of a hexagonal lattice of cells made from wax that honeybees use for honey storage and brood rearing.
-Honeycomb is a delicacy and honey that is sealed in beeswax cells is the purest form of raw honey.
+Honeycomb is a delicacy and is honey that is sealed in beeswax cells is the purest form of raw honey.
 The wax has little or no nutritional value and will pass through our gut without issue.
 For more information: Wikipedia link

 Raw Cut Honeycomb; Raw Comb Honey Spring Light